Coding1610/React/Lecture_G/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Theory
+# Theory

-1. Update/Modify State
+# _1. Update/Modify State_

--> 1. Arg : Object
+1. Arg : Object
 --> this.setState({key:"value"});

--> 2. Arg : Function
+2. Arg : Function
 --> this.setState(function(state,props){});
 --> It accepts a function rather than an object
 --> It recives the previous state as the first argument.